SourceVietnam news

 • Retailers: Companies like Amazon and Walmart list the net weight of products on their websites and product labels to inform customers.

-• Shipping Carriers: UPS and FedEx use net weight as a factor in determining shipping rates.
+• Shipping Carriers: UPS and FedEx use net weight to determine shipping rates.

 • Manufacturers: Nestlé and other food manufacturers include net weight on their product packaging to comply with regulations and provide consumers with accurate information.